 Financial institutions (like banks) originate portfolio loans that they intend to retain and own.
-Since portfolio lenders keeps the mortgage debt, they create the underwriting guidelines and allow for exceptions.
+Since portfolio lenders keep the mortgage debt, they create the underwriting guidelines and allow for exceptions.

 Portfolio mortgages offer alternative financing beyond the traditional loan programs.
-The primary reasons why “port” loans exists is because lenders want to fill a need, and can charge a premium for “common sense” loans that don’t qualify with conditional guidelines.
+The primary reason why “port” loans exist is because lenders want to fill a need, and can charge a premium for “common sense” loans that don’t qualify with conditional guidelines.

 Portfolio mortgage programs often offer shorter-term fixed rates mortgages or adjustable rate mortgages (ARMs).
 It’s rare for portfolio programs to offer 30 year fixed rate mortgages given that portfolio lenders don’t want long-term risks.

 With portfolio loans, the interest rates and the down payment requirements are typically more conservative than those of conventional loans.
 This means that the rates are higher and the down payments are larger.

 Some portfolio programs do offer less than 20% down for special programs.
 For example, many investors offer a professional’s program with 100% financing for doctors and attorneys.